Equationzhao/g/README.md

 g is a ls alternative with features:

 1. display items with type-specific icons and colors that are easy to be customized
-2. display in various layouts ( grid/across/byline/tree/zero/comma/table/html/json/markdown )
+2. display in various layouts ( grid/across/byline/zero/comma/table/html/json/markdown )
 3. user-friendly options with many aliases
-4. distinguish file git-status with icons or char symbols
+4. check file git-status with icon
 5. highly customizable sort option
 6. cross-platform ( Linux/Windows/MacOS )
 7. option to fuzzy match the path like [`zoxide`](https://github.com/ajeetdsouza/zoxide) with [`fzf`](https://github.com/junegunn/fzf) algorithm